heiseonline/embetty/README.md

   <img alt="Embetty" src="assets/embetty.png" width="360">
 </p>

-Embetty displays remote content like tweets or YouTube videos without compromising your privacy.
+Embetty displays remote content like tweets or videos without compromising your privacy.

 See it in action on our [demo pages](https://heiseonline.github.io/embetty/).